 The wine is making her louder and more histrionic.
-I’m impressed, in the way I am with certain Chinese women of the nervier variety who drink, smoke cigarettes and make their opinion known to your face.
-I want to see what she’s like when they get to their third bottle of wine, and I could draw things out further to this purpose, but that’s not my point here.
+I’m impressed, in the way I am with certain Chinese women of the bolder variety who drink, smoke cigarettes and make their opinion known to your face.
+I want to see what she’s like when they get to their third bottle of wine and I could draw things out further to this purpose, but that’s not my point here.
 I’m thinking about what she stands for.

 Before I go into what she stands for, let me jump ahead, by way of illustration and a little digression, to what I’m really aiming at.

 Let’s imagine an alternate universe at this same Annie’s in which I manage to chat up this attractive couple.
 There’s no reason why I couldn’t chat them up right here and now, my Chinese is good enough, but I lack the conman personality to pull it off.
 Plus things wouldn’t stand a chance of playing out the way I wanted them to, however friendly they happened to be.